 On June 17, 2019, the Company entered into an agreement (the "Chugai Pharmaceutical Agreement") with Chugai Pharmaceutical Co., LTD ("Chugai"), a drug manufacturing firm with offices and operations in Japan.
 Pursuant to the Chugai Pharmaceutical Agreement, Chugai would help the Company in its goals to develop and commercialize a therapeutic product (the "New Product") which is comparable to the Chugai existing therapeutic product (the "Existing Product").
 In addition, the Company would be entitled to the use of Chugai materials and technical support as necessary.
+On July 14, 2020, the Company and Chugai entered into an amendment (the "Chugai Amendment") to the Chugai Pharmaceutical Agreement.
+The Chugai Amendment is effective as of June 30, 2020.
+The Chugai Amendment extended the date through which Chugai will exclusively provide the Existing Product and materials to the Company from June 30, 2020 to June 30, 2021, extended the date through which Chugai will not provide materials or technical support to any third party for the purpose of development and commercialization in a given area from the fifth anniversary to the eleventh anniversary of the original effective date and provides that, in addition to the designated fee provided upon the initial indication approval in the Chugai Pharmaceutical Agreement, the Company will pay Chugai a designated fee for each additional indication approval.
 The Company is obligated to Chugai for certain payments upon the completion of agreed upon milestones.
-As of December 31, 2019, Chugai fulfilled its performance obligation upon which the Company recorded an obligation of \$500,000.
-The Company has agreed to pay Chugai a portion for performance in July 2020, and the remaining majority of the payments will come upon the FDA's approval of the product.
+As of December 31, 2019, Chugai fulfilled a performance obligation upon which the Company recorded an obligation of \$500,000, which the Company paid on July 27, 2020.

-During the three months ended March 31, 2020 and 2019, the Company recorded Research and Development expense of \$0 and \$0, respectively.
+During the three months ended June 30, 2020 and 2019, the Company recorded Research and Development expense of \$0 and \$0, respectively, and during the six months ended June 30, 2020 and 2019, the Company recorded Research and Development expense of \$0 and \$0, respectively, in connection with the Chugai Agreement, as amended.